How To Set Up Nameservers For Your Domain Name And Website

 (Save your new nameserver settings)

-A confirmation message will let you know that your changes have been submitted …
+A confirmation message will let you know that your details have been submitted …

 Allow a few hours for changes to take effect

-It can take anywhere from a few moments to a day or two for the changes to start taking effect.
-DNS servers worldwide will be notified of the address changes and begin pointing online users to your domain.
-If you experience any problems, contact your host for assistance.
+It will take anywhere from a few moments to a day or two for changes to nameservers to start propagating and taking effect.
+DNS servers world-wide will be notified of the address changes and begin pointing online users to your domain.
+If you experience any problems, contact your web host for assistance.

 Here are some free online tools you can use to check that your nameservers have been properly configured and are working correctly: